 - Choose the product category: What product category will be displayed.

 - Number of products to display: How many new products will be displayed.

 Blog Section Settings

-The Blog section will display the latest posts from the desired category.
+The Blog section in the Millennio WordPress theme documentation will display the latest posts from the desired category.

 - Title for the section: Title that will be displayed before posts.

 - Subtitle for the section: Subtitle for posts section.